Best Foldable Phones: The Top Folding Smartphones that you can buy in July 2021

 Flex Mode essentially allows the Z Fold 2 to stand on its own and shoot pictures or videos with either the selfie or the main cameras without the need for a tripod or other props.
 I’ve used it to do hands-free video calls, film myself at the gym, and capture time-lapse on a whim.
 It’s truly an ingenious design and a feature I miss when I use other rival foldables.

-As the Galaxy Z Fold 2 has been out longer than most phones on this list, some of the components are also slightly inferior.
+As the Galaxy Z Fold 2 is just a month away from being replaced as a current-gen device, some of the components are also slightly inferior to other phones on this list.
 For example, the Galaxy Z Fold 2 is running on a 2020 SoC (Snapdragon 865+); its triple 12MP cameras are fine but not spectacular (the lack of a Periscope zoom lens is jarring in 2021); and the folding part of the screen leaves a slight crease.